Kennedy Space Center Visitor Complex

 The only back-to-back twin IMAX theater in the world is in the complex, too.
 The dream of space flight comes to life on a movie screen five stories tall with dramatic footage shot by NASA astronauts during missions.
 Realistic 3-D special effects make you feel like you're in space with them.
 Films alternate throughout the year.
 Call for specific shows and times.

-Add-on activities include Lunch with an Astronaut ($74.99, general admission included), where astronauts talk about their experiences and engage in a good-natured Q&A; the typical line of questioning from kids: "How do you eat/sleep/relieve yourself in space?"
-The KSC Up-Close Tour ($75, general admission included) allows guests inside the Vehicle Assembly Building for the first time in 30 years to see where rockets were built.
-Or see how far the space program has come with the Cape Canaveral: Then and Now tour ($71, general admission included), which visits America's first launch sites from the 1960s and the 21st century's active unmanned-rocket program.
+Add-on activities include Lunch with an Astronaut ($79.99, general admission included), where astronauts talk about their experiences and engage in a good-natured Q&A; the typical line of questioning from kids: "How do you eat/sleep/relieve yourself in space?"
+The Cape Canaveral: Then and Now tour ($71, general admission included), visits America's first launch sites from the 1960s and the 21st century's active unmanned-rocket program.

 - Phone: 877/313–2610